 Several regional lenders, including Bank of Taian, Bank of Weifang and Harbin Bank Co.
 Ltd., have been subject to government-led restructuring measures and have cut ties with the troubled conglomerate.
 Behind one of the most typical cases is Baoshang Bank, which China’s central bank and CBIRC took over last year, marking the first time in 20 years that a private lender in China had been directly taken over by the government.

 In May 2019, regulators took over Baoshang Bank, citing “severe credit risk.”
 The central bank later said that Tomorrow Holding, which controlled an 89% stake in Baoshang Bank, embezzled the lender’s funds.

 A source told Caixin previously that Baoshang Bank helped Tomorrow Holding put together at least 150 billion yuan in funding through shadowy practices.

 Baoshang Bank’s case triggered fears that its problems could spread through the financial system and that other small Chinese banks faced similar risks.
 The lender relied heavily on the interbank market, where banks borrow from each other, using debt raised there to bolster its liquidity, which allowed it to leverage up.
 Regulators later injected hundreds of billions of yuan into the market to calm jitters.

 Baoshang Bank’s takeover is widely seen as a milestone in the history of China’s financial system, and in the specialist cleanup of Tomorrow Holding.
-Baoshang Bank was later restructured into Mengshang Bank, whose major shareholders include a national deposit insurance fund managed by the central bank, the government of the Inner Mongolia autonomous region and Anhui-based Huishang Bank Corp.
+The good assets of the lender were later taken over by Mengshang Bank, whose major shareholders include a national deposit insurance fund managed by the central bank, the government of the Inner Mongolia autonomous region and Anhui-based Huishang Bank Corp.
 Ltd.